KULeuven-MICAS/openising/ising/inputs/config/README.md

 ## Extra note

+## Extra note

 Once NpmosStage is used, the following parameters are required:

 **offset_type:** [str] whether to scale up the negative or positive J and h.
+No scaling if the type is neither.
 Options: negative or positive or others.

 **offset_ratio:** [positive float] the scaling ratio once offset_type is negative or positive.
 Not used if offset_type is others.